ceddl/ceddl-website-and-spec/docs/Getting-started.md

 You may have noted we need to define the data structure the site will produce.
 Just like defining a table in a database.
 It will validate the data stream and report errors to the console and on the eventbus.
 This improves testing your analytics suite and allows monitoring of errors on live systems.

-Let's add a new required field names frameworkVersion to the page model and restrict the data entered.
+Let's add a new required field called frameworkVersion to the page model and restrict the data entered.

 ```js
     frameworkVersion: {